 8x8 is one of the other homegrown hosted VoIP solutions.
 8x8 claims to be the first Communications Cloud, combining unified communications, team collaboration and analytics in a single open platform.
 For the purposes of this review we will look at the Virtual Office product.
 8x8 offers similar features to many of the other solutions we have discussed and also offers web conferencing, mobility and extension dialing to multiple locations.
 8x8 provides IP phones: Polycom, Cisco and Yealink.
 The Virtual Office has 3 user options: 1 - Virtual Office which includes mobile app, auto attendant, call management, audio bridge, softphone, presence and Salesforce, Zendesk CRM integration; 2 - Virtual Office Pro which includes all of the above features as well as web conferencing, call recording and internet faxing; 3 - Virtual Office X8 which adds call center functionality, call recording with storage and call center analytics.

-Mitel much like Shoretel is traditionally a premise based solution.
+Mitel which now owns Shoretel is traditionally a premise based solution.
 Recently they have also gotten into the hosted VoIP game but for our review we will look at the MiVoice Office 250.
 The MiVoice solution delivers as standard applications such as Unified voice messaging with auto attendant, Meet-me conferencing, Hot desking, twinning mobile handoff and reporting.
 The MiVoice Office 250 uses a software and hardware platform that combines the best of data networking and TDM switching architectures.
 It supports both digital and IP phones which are proprietary Mitel only phones.
 Being that the Mitel is a traditional phone system it is similar to Shortel in that most advanced features require licences.
 In addition to the licensing the MiVoice also requires a service contract for support.
 Mitel has been providing business communications for 40years and product is solid, feature rich and there are Mitel dealers all over the country.

 Mitel has some key niches that it has fit well in for many years, among those is hospitality.
 Many hotels use the Mitel system and it has a solid track record.
 Mitel also offers third party business application integration and boasts 60 million customers worldwide.
 Our review of the system was that its proprietary, costly to upgrade, requires expensive maintenance and is a more of a niche player.
 For that reason we graded the Mitel a 6 out of 10.